mit-quest/necstlab-damage-segmentation/docs/local_setup.md

-# Setting up your local machine
+# Setting up your local machine on a Windows Machine

 ## Terraform